umd-mith/irads/README.md

 ### The Metadata:

-The results of running the metadata extraction are available as:
+The results of running the metadata extraction are available here in this repository, or at this URL:

 * [https://raw.githubusercontent.com/edsu/irads/master/site/index.json](https://raw.githubusercontent.com/edsu/irads/master/site/index.json)